e2b-dev/llm-code-interpreter/README.md

 > Clone this repo "https://github.com/e2b-dev/chatgpt-plugin", fix any typos in readme push it

 ## 📂 How to upload & download files
 The official ChatGPT Code Interpreter supports uploading and downloading files.
-While the e2b code interpreter doesn't support this functionality natively (yet), you can "hack" around it just by using the `curl` command and a service such as the S3 bucket.
+While the e2b code interpreter doesn't support this functionality natively (yet), you can "hack" around it just by using the `curl` or `wget` command and a service such as the S3 bucket.

 ### Uploading your files to plugin
 1. Get S3 bucket (or any alternative)